MystenLabs/walrus-docs/docs/overview/objectives_use_cases.md

 ## Use cases

-App builders can use Walrus in conjunction with Sui to build experiences that require storage of large amounts of data in a decentralized manner and possibly certified as available:
+App builders may use Walrus in conjunction with any L1 or L2 blockchains to build experiences that require large amounts of data to be stored in a decentralized manner and possibly certified as
+available:

 - **Storage of media for NFT or dApps**: Walrus can directly store and serve media such as images, sounds, sprites, videos, other game assets, and so on.
 This is publicly available media that is